SpawnWorld.com : The unofficial guide to Spawn Comics, Toys, and more!

 Eventually, one of Marc's contacts paid off and called him with a lead about the wedding photo.
 The man refused to give information over the phone, however, and Marc agreed to meet him in person.
 Little did Marc know that he was walking in to a dangerous trap.
 At the time and place of the meeting, Marc received a bizarre phone call telling him that his life was in danger.
 He was instructed over the phone on how to escape and then he was confronted by a government agent who claimed to be an ally.
 The man gave Jim his card and told him to call him should he require protection – the name on the card was Terrence Fitzgerald (214).

 Marc Rosen | Spawn 215Like the rest of the world, Marc was stunned to watch Jim Downing be shot on live television.
 He was perhaps more stunned to watch Jim get up immediately, seemingly uninjured.
-Nonetheless, Marc decided to contact Mr. Fitzgerald (217).
+Nonetheless, perhaps urged by what he had just witnessed, Marc decided to contact Mr. Fitzgerald (217).

 Home/News | Encyclopedia | Books | Toys | Stuff | Features/Articles | Forums